nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 - Use JAVAARJUNA_HOME to locate property file. https://github.com/nmcl/sandbox/issues/73

 - Some tidying up, specifically around deprecated features and warnings, e.g., finalize usage.
 Some of these are commented out, some deleted.
+Some I didn't change at all because it would affect the rest of the code too much and take it much further away from what JavaArjuna looked like at the start.
+Arguably none of these changes should have been made and the warnings continue so the code is as close as possible.

 ----